 Apps.
-Smokeball has mobile apps for both iOS and Android.
+There are mobile apps for both iOS and Android.
 The mobile apps allow you to view matters, see your daily digest, see your calendar (and those of your colleagues, if applicable), tasks and to-do list, and also add documents to a matter.

 Setup.
-After you sign up for Smokeball, a representative will schedule a call with you.
-They will either guide you through the install process or remotely install and configure the software for you, whichever you prefer.
+After you sign up, a representative will schedule a call with you.
+They will guide you through the install process and remotely install and configure the software for you.
 Here’s what’s included in the onboarding process:

 - Installing add-ins for Microsoft Word and Outlook.

 - Configuring user preferences.

 - A consultation call to learn more about your firm and its needs.